Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/awards/apply.md

       Videos should be uploaded to YouTube or Vimeo on a School Account with all of the appropriate permissions from your school.

-      Both of these services have extensive documentation: ["YouTube"](https://support.google.com/youtube/answer/57407?hl=en-GB&ref_topic=9257439), ["Vimeo"](https://help.vimeo.com/hc/en-us/categories/201496018-Uploading-to-Vimeo).
+      Both of these services have extensive documentation: ["YouTube"](https://support.google.com/youtube/answer/57407?hl=en-GB&ref_topic=9257439){:target="_blank"}, ["Vimeo"](https://help.vimeo.com/hc/en-us/categories/201496018-Uploading-to-Vimeo){:target="_blank"}.
 There are also many 3rd party blogs and videos that offer training in a sometimes more relevant and approachable manner.
 We aim to recommend such resources over the coming months.

-      Editing may be done in any number of suites but we have ["Filmora"](https://filmora.wondershare.com/) as a good free option and plan to use this in our own short films.
+      Editing may be done in any number of suites but we have ["Filmora"](https://filmora.wondershare.com/){:target="_blank"} as a good free option and plan to use this in our own short films.
    2. Supporting documents – a written summary of your project(s) to support and further explain the projects summarised in your video.
 3. Finalists

    Up to five finalists will be chosen for each category.
 Each finalist will be asked to form a presentation team of one teacher and up to three students and present live to the judges on Awards Day.

-Once you have decided on the category you would like to apply for, download the application pack as a [pdf](https://app.forestry.io/sites/owrg3eggokqd3w/body-media//assets/images/application-form.pdf) or in a format of your choice from [Google document.](https://docs.google.com/document/d/1DzWjd1bNIjAkNYeFtGmWbNMDkVqrWVVari4ANgWFito/edit?usp=sharing)
+Once you have decided on the category you would like to apply for, download the application pack as a [pdf](https://docs.google.com/document/d/1DzWjd1bNIjAkNYeFtGmWbNMDkVqrWVVari4ANgWFito/export?format=pdf){:target="_blank"}, [Microsoft Word file](https://docs.google.com/document/d/1DzWjd1bNIjAkNYeFtGmWbNMDkVqrWVVari4ANgWFito/export?format=docx){:target="_blank"} or in a format of your choice from our [GoogleDrive.](https://docs.google.com/document/d/1DzWjd1bNIjAkNYeFtGmWbNMDkVqrWVVari4ANgWFito/edit?usp=sharingexport){:target="_blank"}

 | Deadline for applications: | Friday 7th February 2020 |
 | Awards day: | Friday 13th March 2020 |